-Internet of Things (IoT) Security: Current Status, Challenges and Prospective Measures
+Internet of Things (IoT) Security: Current Status, Challenges and Countermeasures

-Rwan Mahmoud, Tasneem Yousuf, Fadi Aloul, Imran Zualkernan Department of Computer Science & Engineering American University of Sharjah, UAE
+Tasneem Yousuf, Rwan Mahmoud, Fadi Aloul, Imran Zualkernan Department of Computer Science and Engineering American University of Sharjah, UAE

+Abstract

-Abstract-The paper presents a survey and analysis on the current status and concerns of Internet of things (IoT) security.
-The IoT framework aspires to connect anyone with anything at anywhere.
-IoT typically has a three layers architecture consisting of Perception, Network, and Application layers.
-A number of security principles should be enforced at each layer to achieve a secure IoT realization.
-The future of IoT framework can only be ensured if the security issues associated with it are addressed and resolved.
-Many researchers have attempted to address the security concerns specific to IoT layers and devices by implementing corresponding countermeasures.
-This paper presents an overview of security principles, technological and security challenges, proposed countermeasures, and the future directions for securing the IoT.
+This paper presents a survey and an analysis of the current status and concerns of Internet of things (IoT) security.
+The IoT framework aspires to connect anyone with anything, anywhere.
+As opposed to the traditional Internet, in addition to humans, an IoT connects a large number of machines, resourceconstrained devices and sensors using heterogeneous wired and wireless networks.
+An IoT typically has a three conceptual layers consisting of Perception, Network, and Application layers.
+This paper describes security issues within and across these lavers.
+Many security principles that should be enforced at each layer are also presented.
+Previous work specific to enforcing security for each IoT layer and corresponding countermeasures are also discussed.
+Finally, the paper presents future directions for securing the IoT.